-(B) Convertible Note Payable - uncollateralized
+(A) Convertible Note Payable - uncollateralized

 On November 28, 2011, the Company entered into a \$150,000 3-year 8% convertible note with an investor.
 Under the terms of the note, the investor has the option to convert their note into shares of the Company's common stock at an exercise price of \$0.40 per share.
 In connection with this note, the Company paid debt issue costs of \$18,000 and issued 15,000, 3-year warrants exercisable at \$0.40 per share, having a fair market value of \$4,895, as calculated using the Black Scholes valuation method.
 The warrants vested on the date of issuance and expired November 27, 2014.
-See Note 8.
+On July 27, 2015 the Investor and the Company reached an agreement to amend the Note holder's original 8% Convertible Note signed on November 28, 2011.
+Amendment 1 to the original Convertible Note, dated July 27, 2015, the Note holder agreed to change the conversion price to \$0.0275 per share to satisfy the outstanding principal and accrued interest as of the date of the Amendment.
+On July 30, 2015, the Company authorized the issuance of 6,083,983 shares of its common stock to the Note holder for full consideration in satisfaction of the Note.